Kei Truck & Kei Car Laws in Nebraska (2026)

 Can I use my kei truck for farm work in Nebraska?

 Yes, kei trucks are excellent for agricultural use and popular on Nebraska farms.
-The 35 mph restriction doesn't significantly impact farm-to-field use on private property and local roads.
+The interstate restriction doesn't impact farm use at all, and you can drive on county roads and state highways to reach your fields.
 You may qualify for agricultural vehicle insurance rates.

 Are right-hand drive kei trucks legal in Nebraska?